tsolakoua/cruxnotes/docs/code-of-conduct.md

 Welcome to **Crux Notes**.
 This project is open source, and contributions are welcome.

-To keep things respectful and productive, we ask all contributors to follow this Code of Conduct.
+To keep things respectful and productive, we ask all contributors to follow this code of conduct.

 ---